dman-coders/drupal_testkit/SETUP.md

 These two steps are required for each shell session.
 Alternatively you can edit the behat.yml file directly.

+#### drush connection to your test server

+The drush alias is only needed for some types of tests.
+If you are only doing public-facing content tests, it's optional.
+If doing tests that require changes like permissions to be made, then your drush site alias should be set up and tested before using it.

+In theory, a working remote drush alias to your test target should work.

 # Run behat

     behat features/selftest/selftest.feature